The Global Mahi Supply Chain Roundtable (SR) was formed in 2019, as an expansion of the previous Eastern Pacific Ocean Large Pelagics Fisheries SR.

 For an overview of past progress, click here.

 If you would like more information about the Supply Chain Roundtable or wish to support it, please contact SFP.

-Quarterly EPO Large Pelagics SR Update – October to December 2018 - Future updates to come under Global Mahi SR name
+Quarterly EPO Large Pelagics SR Update – January to March 2019 (Future updates to come under Global Mahi SR name)

 1. Improvements in Target 75 Priority Fisheries

 Costa Rica Longline YFT, Swordfish, and Mahi FIP: